NSHipster/articles/2020-04-13-contact-tracing.md

 [Bluetooth <abbr title="Low Energy">LE</abbr>][ble].

-If someone using a contact tracing app gets a positive diagnosis, the central health authority requests their Daily Tracing Keys for the period of time that they were contagious.
+If someone using a contact tracing app gets a positive diagnosis, the central health authority requests their Temporary Exposure Keys for the period of time that they were contagious.
 If the patient consents,
 those keys are then added to the health authority's database as